This article was first published on 6 February 2008 and republished on the eve of the US Presidential election that year.

 There is a third.
 When the Helsinki agreement affirming human rights and civic freedoms across cold-war boundaries was signed in 1975, neither (post-Nixonite) Washington nor (Brezhnevite) Moscow believed a word of it.
 But the principles of adherence to human rights it set out were seized upon in Soviet-dominated east-central Europe.
 The ideals signed up to as "mere" words by the idiot bureaucrats became a means of helping to pull away their power.
 As Rajeev Bhargava wrote in openDemocracy in 2002 on the importance of India's constitution as "a weapon of security and protection": "Words are not mere ‘pieces of paper'.
 They become effective when believed in, and powerful when institutionalised and made legitimate."
 The experience of Europe and India here offers lesson in the way that the fine aspirations that nation-states proclaim can - that's can - be turned against them into demands for delivery of same.

 It is in the international arena that Obama might make an original and significant difference.
 There have always been two sides to America.
 From the start there was the law-based, constitutional state of checks and balances and Enlightenment ideals.
 But this was constructed so as to expand the country and assist it in sweeping away with genocidal lawlessness the peoples of the plains who lived between the thirteen founding states and the Pacific.
 Economic expansion and domination overseas followed in endless wars and expeditions, each accompanied by its equivalent of Abu Ghraib and Guantánamo.
-Globalisation has to mean the end of this reckless, lawless claim to privilege and Bush's notorious refusal to "do nuance".
-He flouted international law, tortured and imprisoned without trial abroad like the best of them.
+Globalisation, if it is to mean anything politically, has to mean the end of this reckless, lawless claim to privilege and Bush's notorious refusal to "do nuance".
+Bush flouted international law, tortured and imprisoned without trial abroad like the best of them.
 This has to stop.
 A president with Obama's international experience and capacity could - that's could - convince the United States of the need to live by its ideals abroad.